chrisanag1985/convert_DER_to_zeek_cert/README.md

 ## Bash script to do all the steps

-You can run the bash script which search in the CA the AIA URL and download the `crt` file and then calls the Python script to convert to Zeek format for `SSL::root_certs`.
+You can run the bash script which search in the Certificate.

+Then wil find the AIA URL and download the `crt` file.

+Finally the bash script will calls the Python script to convert to Zeek suitable format for `SSL::root_certs`.

+Example:
 ```
 ./get_AIA.sh slscr.update.microsoft.com
 ```